 4. Will you need to change policy to implement OIS?

 Yes.
-Initially OIS development started with the goal of supporting current policy with minimal change.
-However, as SSA learned more about the data, we determined that larger changes to policy would be necessary to support the data.
-This coincides with the Office of Disability Policy’s plans to update the vocational regulations used to make steps 4 and 5 decisions.
+Initially, OIS development started with the goal of supporting current policy with minimal change.
+However, as SSA learned more about the data, we determined that larger changes to policy would be necessary.
+This coincides with our Office of Disability Policy’s plans to update the vocational regulations used to make disability decisions at steps 4 and 5 of the sequential evaluation process.
 The two projects are working together to ensure that OIS data will support updated vocational policy.

-5. SSA has received the complete ORS Wave 1 results– why aren’t you using the survey results to adjudicate claims?
+5. SSA has received the complete ORS Wave 2 data– why aren’t you using the survey results to adjudicate claims?

-We are currently revising our vocational policies to be consistent with the new OIS data and the SOC taxonomy.
+We are currently revising our vocational policies to be consistent with the new OIS data and the Standard Occupational Classification (SOC) taxonomy.
 After we revise our policy, we will need to implement systems changes to accommodate those policy changes.
 We will begin using OIS data once we have finalized our policy changes, and we have made conforming changes to our computer systems.

 BLS and SSA have established a large-scale national survey on a remarkably short schedule.
 We signed our first IAA with BLS in July 2012.
-BLS started testing in FY 2013.
-During that year they conducted three stages of testing which started with a small proof-of-concept collection in the Washington, DC, Metro Area and expanded to a broader-scale collection across 6 cities.
-In FY 2014, BLS conducted further testing to refine the survey questions and methodology based on the outcome of the previous year’s tests, and BLS began testing new questions to collect the mental/cognitive requirements of work.
-In FY 2015, BLS conducted a nation-wide pre-production test to prepare for production collection.
+BLS began three phases of data collection testing in FY 2013, starting with a small proof-of-concept collection in the Washington, DC Metro Area and expanding to a broader-scale collection across six cities.
+In FY 2014, BLS conducted further testing to refine the survey questions and methodology based on the outcome of the previous year’s tests and began testing new mental-cognitive questions.
+In FY 2015, BLS conducted a nation-wide pre-production test to prepare for production data collection, which began later that fiscal year.
+BLS has collected two full waves of production data.
+SSA is analyzing the second wave of data to inform vocational policy updates.

 7. Will you regularly update the OIS to ensure that the data remain current?

-Yes, based on BLS research on the shelf life of occupational data, we are planning a 5-year data refresh cycle.
-For more information about the shelf life of occupational data, please see https://www.bls.gov/ors/research/sample-design/pdf/dynamics-occupational-change-2016.pdf
+Yes.
+BLS research on the shelf life of occupational information demonstrated that updating data every five to ten years is adequate to capture shifts in job requirements.
+For more information about the shelf life of occupational data see https://www.bls.gov/ors/research/sample-design/pdf/dynamics-occupational-change-2016.pdf.

 8. My employer makes special arrangements or accommodations for employees with physical and mental limitations.
 Is BLS collecting information about the way people with physical and mental limitations perform my job in addition to the way employees without limitations perform my job?